 - Cod I.6.2.5, a book in the collection of the University of Augsburg (G) contains 12 plates from 1552, based on illustrations by Maarten van Heemskerck, and engraved by Dirck Coornhert (Cuerenhert).
 De plates show "Fechter & Ringer" (Fighters and Wrestlers), and can be found on pages 43r-49r.

 - "Schermkunst"; a manuscript dated to 1595.
 This manuscript (call number: VAULT Case MS folio U 423 .792) is kept in the Newberry Library in Chicago (USA).
 It consists of 3 pages of text and 28 pages with colour illustrations.
-Unfortunately, this manuscript is not available online.
+Swordplay: an anonymous illustrated Dutch treatise for fencing with rapier, sword and polearms from 1595 contains a transcription, English translation and interpretation of this manuscript.

-- "Cort Bevvijs' Van t'Rapier alleen.
+- "Cort Bewijs' Van t'Rapier alleen.
 Wat veranderingen úijt het verset vanden buijten steeck connen geschieden, met de tegen-veranderinge van dien."
 (1602-1608), by Pieter Bailly.
 This short manuscript (72 F 37), that is kept in the Koninklijke Bibliotheek (Royal Library) in The Hague, is from Prince Maurits's personal library.
 It contains 24 pages, an illustrated frontispiece, and 23 folios, each with an illustration and short description of a rapier fencing technique.
+A transcription, English translation and interpretation by Reinier van Noort are available here.

 - "Dichiaratione per intendere le ragioni sopra le quali é fondata la scientia della spada."
 (1600-1608) is an anonymous manuscript that was also once part of the personal collection of Prince Maurits, and which is now kept in the Koninklijke Bibliotheek (Royal Library) in The Hague (73 J 38).
 The 150 folio, illustrated manuscript is an abridged version of Salvator Fabris's "Lo Schermo, overo Scienza D'Arme".
 A transcription of this interesting manuscript, made by Reinier van Noort, can be found here.

 - "Le Cabinet d'escrime de l'espee et poingnardt" (1600-1608) is another manuscript kept in the Koninklijke Bibliotheek (Royal Library 73 J 39) in The Hague that was originally part of Prince Maurits's collection.
 It is a French manuscript that is provided with schematic illustrations to clarify the text.
 A transcription in modern French can be found here.
 An English translation made by Reinier van Noort is available here.